FMMT666/SyrSafeTechLogger/README.md

     - added the raw parameter to display the removed units
     - errors are now printed to stderr
     - added exit codes, some notes and stupid ideas
+    - added alarm codes printout

 ---
 ## TODO
-    - "quiet" parameter for command line control w/ othr SW
     - printout and fetchting the data should really be separated because of the (not originally intended) ctrl functionality
+    - add "quiet" parameter for command line control w/ othr SW
     - show all/selected profiles' data
     - clear total water consume
     - some WIFI things; scan, RSSI, ...